create environment file

 ## access environment file

-Load the environment file in [[Python]] scripts.
+Load the environment file in [[Python]] scripts using the `python-dotenv` package.

 ```python